Maintenance of Certification

 Diplomates who hold TIME-LIMITED certificates, and those with CONTINUOUS certificates issued in 2012 and thereafter, are automatically enrolled in the MOC program when they attain initial certification and may start participating immediately.

 Diplomates who hold LIFETIME certificates may voluntarily enroll in the program to begin the MOC process.
-Enrollment can be completed by logging in to myABR.American Board of Medical Physics (ABMP) Information If you received a Letter of Certification Equivalence (LoCE) from the ABR prior to 12/31/02, you are not required to participate in the ABR Maintenance of Certification program.
-In addition, you may continue to request additional LoCEs as long as you continue to maintain certification through the ABMP.
+Enrollment can be completed by logging in to myABR.American Board of Medical Physics (ABMP) Information Diplomates who received a Letter of Certification Equivalence (LoCE) from the ABR prior to December 31, 2002, are not required to participate in the ABR Maintenance of Certification program.
+In addition, they may continue to request additional LoCEs as long as they continue to maintain certification through the ABMP.